boostorg/hana/README.md

 ## Disclaimers
 This is not an official Boost library.
 However, a formal review will be asked for shortly.
-The library is unstable at the moment; do not use for production.
+The library is fairly stable, but no effort will be made to stay backward compatible.

 ## Overview